plone/training/theming/adv-resource-registry.rst

        </records>
    </registry>

-This has the advantage of reducing the amount of bundles, which also means reducing the amount of files which are loaded for the site.
-Because every bundle will result in one compiled CSS files and one compiled JavavScript file.
+This has the advantage of reducing the number of bundles, which also means reducing the amount of files which are loaded for the site, because every bundle will result in *one* compiled CSS file and *one* compiled Javascript file.
-So if we have multiple LESS resources in the same bundle, it will be merged into on compiled CSS file.
+So if we have multiple LESS resources in the same bundle, it will be merged into one compiled CSS file.

-But we can also create our own bundle which contains our resource:
+We can also create our own bundle which contains our resource (this is the way we did it in the `theme-package`_ chapter):

 .. code-block:: xml